seoyong-lee-official/seoyong-lee-official.github.io/_pages/about.md

 Hello!
 I am an undergraduate student at Seoul National University, majoring in Electrical and Computer Engineering.

-I am currently working as a data scientist on [AB180](https://www.ab180.co/en), focusing on developing RAG framework.
+I am currently studying about parallel algorithms for graph pattern mining at [Accelerated Intelligent Systems Lab (AISys), SNU](https://ais.snu.ac.kr/), as an undergraduate research intern
-Before that I worked as a research scientist on [AIRS Medical](https://airsmed.com/), solving problems related to MR Imaging and deep learning.
+Before that I worked as a data scientist at [AB180(AIRBRIDGE)](https://www.ab180.co/en) and as a research scientist at [AIRS Medical](https://airsmed.com/)

 please feel free to contact me at: **sylee2685 {at} gmail {dot} com**